mattermost/mattermost-load-test-ng/docs/local_loadtest.md

 ## Introduction

 This is a short guide on how to run a load-test locally (and mostly manually).
-This is particularly useful when testing changes to the load-test tool itself.
-It's also a great way to learn how the whole load-testing process works before trying more advanced deployments.
+Doing this is particularly useful when testing changes to the load-test tool itself and it's also a great way to learn how the whole load-testing process works before trying more advanced deployments.

-There are a few of ways to run a load-test locally:
+There are a few ways to run a load-test locally:

-- Run the `loadtest` command.
+- Run the `loadtest` command directly.
 This is the simplest way to quickly start a load-test.
 - Run a load-test through the load-test agent API server.
 - Run a load-test through the [`coordinator`](coordinator.md).